samjones00/docs/docs/_documentation/web-apply.md

 {% include apply.md.html %}

-This self-documenting list lets you browse all available gists and their contents the same way as the `web` tool does.
+This self-documenting list lets you browse all available gists and their contents the same way as the `x` tool does.

-That just like `web new` can be configured to use your own `apply.md` Gist document with:
+That just like `x new` can be configured to use your own `apply.md` Gist document with:

     APP_SOURCE_GISTS=<gist id>